* Brent down 12 pct since OPEC-led production cut extension

 * U.S. crude storage rises again this week

-* Floating storage in Asia also still common
+* Floating storage in Asia remains common (Updates throughout, changes dateline, previous SINGAPORE)

-Traders said the price slump was a result of ongoing oversupply despite the pledge led by the Organization of the Petroleum Exporting Countries (OPEC) to cut almost 1.8 million barrels per day (bpd) of production until the first quarter of 2018.
+The Organization of the Petroleum Exporting Countries and other big producers have agreed to pump almost 1.8 million barrels per day (bpd) less than they supplied at the end of last year, and hold output there until the first quarter of 2018.

-In the United States, official Energy Information Administration (EIA) data showed a surprise build in commercial crude oil stocks to 513.2 million barrels this week <C-STK-T-EIA>.
+U.S. data this week showed a surprise 3.3-million-barrel build in commercial crude oil stocks to 513.2 million. <C-STK-T-EIA>

-But markets elsewhere are also oversupplied, with evidence emerging that traders are putting excess crude into floating storage, a key indicator for a glut.
+Asian markets are also oversupplied, with traders putting excess crude into floating storage, an indicator of a glut.

-Shipping data in Thomson Reuters Eikon shows at least 25 supertankers are currently sitting in the Strait of Malacca and the Singapore Strait, holding unsold fuel.
+Thomson Reuters Eikon shipping figures show at least 25 supertankers sitting in the Strait of Malacca and the Singapore Strait, holding unsold fuel.

-That's only slightly less than in early May and about the same amount from April, indicating that even in Asia with its strong demand growth, traders are struggling to clear out bloated inventories.
+That's similar amounts to May and April, indicating that even in Asia, with its strong demand growth, traders are struggling to clear inventories.

 And more production is coming.
-Libya's 270,000 bpd Sharara oil field has reopened after a workers' protest and should return to normal production within three days, the National Oil Corporation said in a statement early on Friday.
+Libya's 270,000-bpd Sharara oilfield has reopened after a workers' protest and should return to normal production within three days, the National Oil Corp said on Friday.

 (Additional reporting by Henning Gloystein in Singapore; Editing by Dale Hudson)